 Mark Chrisler;s The Constant is “the history of getting things wrong” and demonstrates that human history isn’t some glorious march of progress; more like blind stumbling about in the dark.
 Favorite episodes include the true story of Wrong-Way Corrigan, the amazing journey of Elmer McCurdy, and that weird time when we were putting radium in everything.

 The Order of the Good Death (who you may know better from Caitlin Doughty’s “Ask a Mortician” series on YouTube) offers this podcast about “all things mortal.”
 For my money, you can’t beat their discussion of the long history of using discussion of corpses for entertainment purposes.

 NPR host Lauren Ober discusses some of the most spectacular business failures in history, showing how breaking all the rules works… until it doesn’t.
-Season one highlights include episodes on the collapse of Lincoln Savings & Loan and how Donald Trump managed to lose money running a casino.
+Season one highlights include the collapse of Lincoln Savings & Loan and how Donald Trump managed to lose money running a casino.

 Okay, this isn’t like the other podcasts on our list, but if you like superhero comics you should definitely give it a listen.
 Hosts Al Kennedy and Paul O’Brien discuss what’s going on in the comics industry, review current comics, and make fun of some of Marvel’s long-buried lowlights.